Please note: At your instructor's discretion,

 After class, if you need a refresher on

-what we practiced, here is an optional
+what we will practice, here is an optional

 screencast that goes over the technique (9 min or so